Food Insecurity in our Community

 No matter why hunger exists, we believe no one should go hungry and that access to food is a basic human right.

-The new Community Food Resource Center will ensure our community has the resources for our neighbors whenever they are in need.
+The new Community Food Resource Center will ensure our community has food resources for our neighbors whenever they are in need.

 Will you help Build a Hunger-free Community?